 Migrating data from SQL Azure to MySQL

-This guide will show you how to easily migrate data from SQL Azure to MySQL through a few simple steps with ESF Database Migration Toolkit, simplifying the complex migration processes and saving you valuable time.
+This guide walks you through migrating data from SQL Azure to MySQL in a few simple steps using ESF Database Migration Toolkit.
+Simplify complex migration tasks and save valuable time with our streamlined approach.

 • Windows 7 or higher.